anicolaspp/akka-persistence-maprdb/README.md

 /user/mapr/tables/akka/ids
 ```

 Notice that the base path is what we indicated in the configuration.
 The table name is `ids`.
-This table is set of all `persistence entity ids` that is use in the query side.
+This table is set of all `persistence entity ids` that is used in the query side.
 There are different ways to queries the `persistence entity ids`.
-One possible way is to optain a handler to the MapR distributed file system (MFS) and enumerate the tables there.
+One possible way is to obtain a handler to the MapR distributed file system (MFS) and enumerate the tables there.
 However, having an extra table (`ids`) makes all very easy.

 ## MapR Client

 `akka-persistence-maprdb` plugin uses [OJAI](https://mapr.com/docs/61/MapR-DB/JSON_DB/UsingJavaOJAI.html) and the MapR Client to communicate with the MapR Cluster.
 Make sure you have configured the MapR Client accordingly.
 In a secured cluster, make sure that the corresponding `mapr ticket` has been created so authentication happens correctly.

-## How is data storey in MapR-DB?
+## How data is stored in MapR-DB?

-`akka-persistence-maprdb` plugin uses MapR-DB JSON to store the corresponding user defined events and persistence entity snapshots into MapR-DB.
+`akka-persistence-maprdb` plugin uses MapR-DB JSON to store the corresponding user-defined events and persistence entity snapshots into MapR-DB.

 As mentioned above, each `.journal` table contains the events for the corresponding persistent entity and the following structure is used.